 I agree with the title of Nick’s response, it not only takes a village to read an RSS feed, you might need a Scottish Genius.

 Thanks Martin, your card’s value has just gone up.

-The post "Pulled Out of an RSS Rabbit Hole By a Hawksey Genius Card" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2014/10/rss-rabbit-hole/) on October 1, 2014.
+The post "Pulled Out of an RSS Rabbit Hole By a Hawksey Genius Card" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2014/10/rss-rabbit-hole/) on October 1, 2014.